Evyatar108/dhcs192/README.md

 my_content_provider = MyContentProvider(...)
 novel_entities = infoextrct.extract(my_content_provider)
 ```

+and add the option to the grphviz.py file

 ## Example Output
 Running the program on the first 20 chapters of the